 The kit includes everything you need to conduct 2-3 experiments at home, safely and with detailed, but fun and interesting, explanations of what’s happening chemically in the experiment.

 Check out their website for videos.
 They had me after the second demo video.

 The Experiment Kits

 When you first sign up with MEL Science you will receive a starter kit.
-This kit includes safety goggles, a syringe, a borosilicate glass beaker, a borosilicate glass flask, and other supplies that will be used with kits in the future.
+This starter kit includes equipment that will be used more often in future kits, including safety goggles, a syringe, a borosilicate glass beaker, a borosilicate glass flask, a virtual reality headset to be used with the MEL Chemistry app, and other supplies.

-Each month, you will receive a self-contained MEL Science chemistry experiment kit.
-Each kit will include all of the chemicals, tools, and supplies needed, with instructions and explanations of the science involved.
+Each month with this subscription, you will receive a self-contained MEL Science chemistry experiment kit.
+Each kit will include all of the chemicals, equipment, and supplies needed, with instructions and explanations of the science involved.

 Our Favorite Kits

 MEL Science’s Chemistry of Monsters kit features an experiment that rapidly changes in size, shape, and consistency as the materials react.
 In one of the experiments, a purple dye naturally found in grapes is mixed with water.
 Citric acid (also known as vitamin C) and sodium carbonate are then mixed together so they will be a source of carbon dioxide, but they do not react in their dry form.
 Lastly, liquid soap is mixed with the dry ingredients, to act as a foaming agent.